 If you’ve been subjected to a restraining order, you need to understand your rights and options as you may be facing restrictions on your life.
 If you are accused of violating a restraining order, you could also be facing serious criminal penalties.
-Don’t wait to contact a Paterson restraining orders lawyer from Camili & Capo, PA for a free, confidential case review to learn more about how we can help you in your restraining order matter.
+Don’t wait to contact one of our restraining order defense attorneys in Totowa, NJ from Camili & Capo, PA for a free, confidential case review to learn more about how we can help you in your restraining order matter.